aayusachdev/block-parties-app/README.md

 # TechStack used

-Since I decided to create a mobile-first Frontend application, the tech stack I finalized upon is:
+Since I decided to create a mobile-first Frontend application, the tech stack I finalised upon is:

 - ReactJS
 - HTML5